lilyyllyyllyly/Sweeper/README.md

 An infinite arena survival game where you use a broom to whack spiders and cobwebs.
 Made in Godot 3.5.

 ## Status
-~~I currently consider this project finished.
+I currently consider this project finished.
 I don't plan on adding new features and will only be fixing bugs.
-You can make issues here if you wish, but please keep in mind that I will not fix everything, since I will be working on other projects.~~
+You can make issues here if you wish, but please keep in mind that I will not fix everything, since I will be working on other projects.

-After releasing the game and getting some feedback from friends, I have regained the motivation to work on this project.
-I'm currently working on a few important issues with the game and will soon be adding new features to make the gameplay loop a bit more interesting, so if you find any bugs or have a suggestion, please do let me know!

 **Current planned features:**
 - A shop that appears every few waves, giving you time to rest and a choice of a few items to help you survive.